Last Updated on by

-The second-generation Eero starts at $149 for a single unit (For the latest prices and discounts, check here) , then $399 (For the latest prices and discounts, check here) for a three-pack that could easily cover a four-bedroom house.
-Then there is the $499 Pro Wi-Fi System (For the latest prices and discounts, check here) that can cover a wider area.
+The second-generation Eero is available in a single unit (For the latest prices and discounts, check here), or a three-pack (For the latest prices and discounts, check here) that could easily cover a four-bedroom house.
+Then there is the Pro Wi-Fi System (For the latest prices and discounts, check here) that can cover a wider area.

 If you have the first-generation device and love it, you would love this one even more.
 The Eero Gen 2 promises to deliver twice the performance of the original, and it is just as easy to install with an app that offers a lot of functionalities.